Gender representation in video games: Examples

 Attention regarding male sexualization in video games has also been given to Kaidan Alenko from BioWare's Mass Effect series; especially his portrayal and potential romance in Mass Effect 3 (2012).
 In Chapter 1 of the book Digital Love: Romance and Sexuality in Games, Michelle Clough presented a case study which illustrated how the character is an example of the shifting portrayal of male sexualization in the original trilogy.
 While Kaidan is presented as a love interest for a female Shepard who is conventionally attractive and has an appealing personality in the first game, she noted that there was little acknowledgment of the physical aspect of his appeal, and, outside of a sex scene which mostly focuses on a female Shepard's body, little opportunity for the character to be appreciated in a sexual context.
 This is contrasted with Kaidan's more sexualized presentation in Mass Effect 3, where the character is shirtless in multiple scenes, and more emphasis is placed on the intimacy between him and Shepard.
 During one scene where Kaidan is reboarding the Normandy and still in a relationship with Shepard, the camera alternates quick cuts between a close up of Kaidan's buttocks and a close up of Shepard's gaze, indicating that she enjoys looking at him in a sexual way.
 Clough concluded that Kaidan's overall depiction in 3 framed him as a good choice for Shepard as a romantic and sexual partner.

+A few playable male characters in Marvel Rivals (2024) have shown some form of sexualization along with the games female characters, such as Venom and (most recently and notably) Captain America.
+During an April fools event in 2025, Venom had been given a twerking emote, which spread considerable discussion and humour online.
+As of the games 2026 Summer Event, Captain America was provided a very tight one-piece swimsuit skin which featured a considerable bulge and display of the characters bottom, also sparking massive discussion and being labelled NSFW.
+The skin itself is described as have been modelled for gay men.